molik05/extract_data_from_pdf/README.md

-R scripts to extract data from pdf reports with irregular structure
+ - R scripts to extract data from pdf reports with irregular structure.